 T he EarWell is a soft, rubber-like device that fits comfortably over your child’s misshapen ear (or ears), gently molding it into a more normal shape.
 It is painless, requires no surgery or anesthesia, and is covered by nearly all insurance carriers.

 Early recognition of your child’s ear deformity is crucial in obtaining good results from the EarWell.
 If either you or your pediatrician think that your child may have an ear deformity, make an appointment with Knoxville plastic surgeon, Dr. Hall so he can examine your child and determine whether your child is a good candidate for the EarWell.
 The earlier within the first month of your child’s life the EarWell can be applied, the better the final result will ultimately be.

-Dr. Hall is the only fellowship-trained, board-certified plastic surgeon who offers the EarWell.
+Dr. Hall strives to deliver the best Newborn ear molding Knoxville has to offer and is the only fellowship-trained, board-certified plastic surgeon who offers Newborn ear molding.